BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Galaxy Overdensities from NIRCam Pure-parallel Fields

 \subsection{Galaxy Properties with Respect to Their Environment}

-For each identified overdensity presented in Figure \ref{fig:halo mass}, we calculate quiescent galaxy fraction based on the potential galaxy member and apply a color coding on each system.
-Additionally, we also apply a color coding based on $sSFR$ which is represented by its median in the lower panel of Figure \ref{fig:halo mass}.
+For each identified overdensity presented in Figure~\ref{fig:halo mass}, we calculate the quiescent galaxy fraction based on the potential galaxy member and apply a color coding to each system.
+Additionally, we also apply a color coding based on $sSFR$, which is represented by its median in the lower panel of Figure~\ref{fig:halo mass}.

 To complement our analysis on how galaxy properties evolve with respect to their global system characteristics, we examine how individual galaxy properties vary with their local environment.
-Specifically, we investigate the evolution of the quiescent galaxy fraction ($f_{QG}$), stellar mass ($M_*$), and specific star formation rate (sSFR) as a function of local overdensity ($\delta$), as shown in Figure \ref{fig:statistics}.
+Specifically, we investigate the evolution of the quiescent galaxy fractions ($f_{QG}$), stellar masses ($M_*$), and specific star formation rates (sSFRs) as a function of local overdensity ($\delta$), as shown in Figure~\ref{fig:statistics}.
 To trace their evolution over cosmic time, we divide the sample into redshift bins corresponding to roughly 1 Gyr intervals: $1.5 < z < 2$, $2 < z < 3$, and $3 < z < 5$.

 For each redshift bin, the quiescent galaxy fraction is computed within bins of overdensity, considering only galaxies above the stellar mass completeness limit.
 The associated uncertainties are derived using the binomial confidence interval from \citet{wilson1927probable}.
-The stellar mass and sSFR distributions are represented by their median values, with 1$\sigma$ scatter estimated from their standard deviations.
+The stellar masses and sSFRs distributions are represented by their median values, with 1$\sigma$ scatter estimated from their standard deviations.
 In each panel, we also display the best-fit linear relation and its 1$\sigma$ uncertainty.

 To assess the strength and significance of these correlations, we compute the Kendall rank correlation coefficient \citep{kendall1938new}.
 We further account for the measurement uncertainties of each data point through a Monte Carlo error propagation approach following \citet{curran2014monte}.
-The resulting correlation coefficients and their statistical significance are summarized in Table~\ref{tab:kendall}.